uwdata/verp/README.md

     if you're curious about recurrence plots.
 Also, check out this short [video](http://www.cs.stanford.edu/~cagatay/projects/verp/lorenz.mov).

-+ The VERP Explorer is a research prototype and has been tested only on Chrome.
++ The VERP Explorer has been tested only on Chrome browser and is best viewed in browser's full screen mode.

 ## Build & Develop